1717 Ala Wai

 Across 48 listings, none of the remarks explicitly mention leasehold-related terms such as 'leasehold', 'LH', 'land lease', 'lease rent', or any lease expiration dates.
 All descriptions focus on upgrades, amenities, assessments, and insurance, with quotes like '1717 Ala Wai stands out' and 'well-managed building' but never reference land tenure.
 There is no conflicting evidence suggesting any unit is leasehold.
 Because 0 of 48 listings indicate leasehold and such a material fact is typically disclosed, the evidence strongly supports the declared value of False, with the caveat that tenure is inferred from silence in remarks only.

-Searched for phrases like 'lease expires 2050', 'land lease', 'leasehold', and explicit years; found no reference to land lease or lease expiry in the public remarks.
+Searched remarks for phrases such as 'lease expires', 'land lease', 'leasehold', 'lease expiry year', and specific years.
+No leasehold or lease expiry year is mentioned in the public remarks.

 Across 48 listings, 2 explicitly address sprinklers.
 One states: 'NOTE: Sprinklers system not mandated to be installed as Building has Powerful Fire Hoses on Each Floor' and another repeats, 'Sprinklers system not mandated to be installed.
 Building has powerful fire hoses on each floor.'
 No listing claims sprinklers are present, and the remaining 46 are silent on this feature while detailing many other building upgrades, suggesting the absence is meaningful.
 There is no contradictory evidence.
 This strongly supports the declared value of False, though building codes could change in the future.